HeardLibrary/digital-scholarship/computer/backup-mac.md

 gis-project-2019-03-04.xlsx
 ```

 With a system like this, you would not lose more than a day's worth of work if you made the mistake of saving a bad version with a big deletion or other kind of mess-up related to the working file.
 Because of the format used for the date, when the files are sorted, they are ordered from oldest to newest, and it's extremely easy to see what the state of the file was at any particular time.
 If the system were also combined with a cloud service, you would also be protected against hazards like a hard-drive crash or loss of your computer.
-With the free Dropbox account, you can restore a previous version of a file within 30 days of the change, so if you were a victim of a bitlocker virus, you could recover the files as long as you discovered the attach
+With the free Dropbox account, you can restore a previous version of a file within 30 days of the change, so if you were a victim of a bitlocker virus, you could recover the files as long as you discovered the attack quickly.

 There are much more sophisticated version control systems than this.
 [This page](../../manage/control/) has links to more information on the topic of version control.

 ## Backup tradeoffs

 The discussion so far assumes that you are working on a project that's limited to a single file.
 Many projects involve multiple files that may be added or deleted over time.
-It generally isn't practical to try to manage copying a large number of individual files to or deleting them from the backup media.
+It generally isn't practical to try to manage copying a large number of individual files to, or deleting them from the backup media.
 Instead, we need a system that automatically takes care of backing up all of the files in the system at once.

 There are many varieties of backup systems, but the fall into two broad categories.
 A *full backup* makes a copy of all of the files that are included in the scope of files to be backed up.
 An *incremental backup* backs up only files that have changed (added or modified) since the last backup.
 In an incremental backup system, you start with a full backup, then run additional incremental backups at intervals after that.